JuhoKon/tubemusic/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `npm run devstart`

+In the backend folder you can run devstart to run the backend in development mode.<br />
+Note that you need to have MongoDB running on port 27017 as well.
+MongoURL is set in the .env file of backend folder.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />